jcote9/ps2/README.md

 9. Suppose you want to have a 35% markup on all products and sales tax is 7.5%.
 Determine the 'Sales Price' of each product.

 10. True or False: Both conditions when using the OR operator must be true.

+  False.
+OR connects two conditions and returns true if either condition is true or if both are true.

 11. What is the logical negation of the IN operator?

+  Logically the negation of IN is NOT.
 12. What is wrong with the folling statement: `SELECT * FROM Products WHERE price BETWEEN 10, 100;

+  You need the condition "AND" between 10, and 100, and you also need the product name with a period.
+For example unemath_Cote.Products

 13. Select products with length less than 12 inches and sort decsending.

+  Select * from unemath_Cote.
+Products where length < 12
+  order by length desc;

 14. How many products are there whose price is between $10 and $20?

 15. How many products are there made in China whose MSRP is between $10 and $20.